ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 }
 ```

-When removing the right part from the component, it currently looks as follows.
+If we remove the right part from the component, the result looks like this:

 ![Only left part](/media/blog/recursive-only-left.png)

-The right part is a bit more tricky, though.
-You cannot just mirror the styles for the left part since this would mean that the recursion would start on the wrong side.
+The right part is slightly more complex.
+Simply mirroring the left part's styles would cause the recursion to start on the wrong side:

 ![Wrong right part](/media/blog/recursive-wrong-right.png)

-We have to do this instead: First, pass the size of the right side as a CSS variable.
+To fix this, we pass the size of the right side as a CSS variable:

 ```svelte
 <div